Date of Award:

 Protective antigen binding studies, all performed at 37°C, evaluated criteria for receptor existence.
 Labelled protective antigen was found to bind specifically and reversibly to Maden-Darby bovine kidney cells.
 Receptors proved to be saturable.
 Scatchard analysis showed a relatively high dissociation constant (KD= 17 X 10-9 M) compared to other toxins in similar studies.
 This indicated moderately low affinity for protective antigen.

 The receptor was also partially characterized.
 It was shown that cholera toxin subunit B blocked the binding of labelled protective antigen to Maden-Darby bovine kidney cells and that the protective antigen receptor was insensitive to trypsin treatment.
 Both of these observations suggest a ganglioside as the receptor for protective antigen.

 Martin, Daniel Dalton, "Purification of Anthrax Toxin Protective Antigen Component and Characterization of its Binding Interaction with Bovine Kidney Cells" (1986).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4641.